fastoch/my-podcast-api/TUTO.md

 If we go back to the `app.module.ts` file, we can see that the `@Module()` decorator is applied to the `AppModule` class.
 That decorator takes a **configuration object** as an argument.

+**Note**: it's possible to create custom decorators, but we won't see that topic in this crash course.

 # 5. Modules

 A **strong** recommendation is to **structure** your code in modules.